williamShuppert/sql-migrator-cli/README.md

 # sql-migrator-cli
 A quick and simple command-line interface (CLI) tool for managing database migrations, supporting different database systems.
 This CLI tool also allows you to generate, apply, and revert database migrations while providing a command to create a new database if needed.

+What makes this different from db-migrate or sequelize migrations?
+This program focuses on using only pure SQL files while avoiding adding any extra javascript files into your project.
+This allows you to practice writing with SQL while still having an easy way to handle migrations without the extra javascript clutter that other libraries require.
+While removing js and using only SQL files keeps it simple and good for learning, it doesn't provide a way to easily transfer from one database dialect to another (e.g. MySQL to PostgreSQL).

 ## Usage
 ```
 Usage: sql-migrator-cli [options] [command]